cloudnative-pg/ciclops/DEVELOPERS_DEVELOPERS_DEVELOPERS.md

 ## Unit tests

-CIclops has the beginnig of a unit test suite.
+CIclops has the beginning of a unit test suite.
 You can run it with:

 ``` sh
 python3 -m unittest